LWJGL/lwjgl3-www/README.md

 }
 ```

-For avoiding issues with Strict-Transport-Security add the following rules in your host file or your proxy ( e.g. Fiddler )
+For avoiding issues with Strict-Transport-Security add the following
+rules in your host file or your proxy ( e.g. Fiddler ) and use any of the
-and use any of the following host names to test locally:
+following host names to test locally:

 ```
 127.0.0.1 dev.lwjgl.org
 127.0.0.1 www.lwjgl.dev
 127.0.0.1 www.lwjgl.local
 ```

+Alternatively a custom SSL certificate may be issued and installed on your
+local NGINX.

 ### Build/running in development